JetBrains/teamcity-build-artifacts-widget/README.md

-# TeamCity Project Artifacts Widget
+# TeamCity Build Artifacts Widget
 [![Build Status][ci-img]][ci-bt] [![JetBrains team project](http://jb.gg/badges/team.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

 This widget displays a tree view of build artifacts from TeamCity.
 This widget can be added to dashboards and project overview pages in a Hub installation.